Belgium

 1986 temporary pair.
 In Belgium, only the rear plate is issued by the registration authority in a uniform style.
 Front plates are owner-provided and come in a variety of styles.
 This one is made with a process that is also often used for the production of French plates.

 Temporary plate expiring in May 2003.
-Blue sticker = taxes paid.
+Blue month sticker = taxes paid.
 From 1999, the CV seal on rear plates has been painted.

 Mystery plate pair.
 It was acquired from Serbia and is in Belgian style.
-However, the the number is in the same range as the temporary plate above, but the colors are those of normal Belgian plates.
+However, the number is in the same range as the temporary plate above, but the colors are those of normal Belgian plates.
 Probably they were made for some illicit reason, like using a temporary registration beyond its expiry.

 A bicycle and a moped plate.
 These are issued by the provinces in annually varying shapes and colors.
 Moped plates have a diagonal line, bicycle plates not.